GROUNDED IN WHAT MATTERS TODAY

 What are the benefits of this project?

-• With the transmission projects solicited in the 2022 RTEP Window 3, the regional grid operator was preparing for a loss of power generation sources, support for cleaner power sources and additional electricity demand in the region.
+With the transmission projects solicited in the 2022 RTEP Window 3, the regional grid operator was preparing for a loss of power generation sources, support for new power sources and additional electricity demand in the region.
 Along with the other selected proposals, the MidAtlantic Resiliency Link is expected to help ensure the reliable delivery of electricity while being able to scale to serve the future needs of the Mid-Atlantic region as well as the new generation seeking to connect to the grid.

 How is a route for this project determined?